ttoss/ttoss/docs/website/docs/engineering/02-career/01-roles.md

 **_Requisites:_** [Mid-Level Full Stack Developer](#mid-level-full-stack-developer) requisites and experience implementing and architecting complex solutions.

-Senior Software Developers can assume any task and manage and architect any project.
-They take on higher responsibilities on projects.
+They can assume tasks of any complexity and work on defining the project's architectures.
+They take full responsibility for projects.

 ### Tech Lead